-Alex McCulloch has 15 years experience in the art industry.
-Alex has a Bachelor of Arts degree majoring in Art History and Philosophy and a Masters of Art Curatorship degree from the University of Melbourne and began his career in the art world in 2001 working in various positions including Sotheby’s Auction House and Art Associates Australia.
+Alex McCulloch has been working in the art industry since 2002.
+He has a Bachelor of Arts degree majoring in Art History and Philosophy and a Masters of Art Curatorship degree from the University of Melbourne and began his career in the art world in 2002 working in various positions including Sotheby’s Auction House and Art Associates Australia.

 He founded and directed his first gallery in the Melbourne CBD (McCulloch Gallery) in May 2005 and curated and co-ordinated 150 exhibitions up to June 2009.
 Alex was a Director of Metro Gallery in July 2009 until July 2013.
 At Metro, he curated exhibitions for some of Australians greatest artists such as John Olsen, Michael Johnson, Criss Canning and some of the worlds best-known street artists including Blek le Rat, D*Face, Swoon and Hush.